-Trump high court nominee on track with Senate hearing in last day
+Trump high court nominee on track with Senate hearing wrapping up

 Kavanaugh also refused to say whether he had “the greatest respect” for Trump, a phrase Booker said the nominee had used when describing Republican former President George W. Bush, for whom he worked as a White House aide more than a decade ago before Bush appointed him as a judge.

-Reporting by Lawrence Hurley and Amanda Becker ; Editing by Will Dunham
+Reporting by Lawrence Hurley and Amanda Becker; Editing by Will Dunham